useless-utils/torange-bot/README.md

 <a id="safety-concerns"></a>

-## Safety concerns
+### Safety concerns

 This program is meant for personal use only, on a safe and private computer.
 Use it at your own risk.

 Once the bearer `access_token` is successfully retrieved using the target account's credentials, it will be saved to a state file named "`access`", for convenience of future runs, allowing reuse of that token.
 This access file can be found at `$XDG_STATE_HOME/torange-bot/access`, if the base directory `$XDG_STATE_HOME` exists; otherwise it fallsback to `~/.torange-bot/access`.
 Note that the `access_token` gives full access to your account, until it expires, which is currently 24 hours after retrieval.
-This file is not saved with special permissions nor encrypted, it's saved in plain text.
+This file is not saved with special permissions nor encrypted, it's saved as plain text.